-Malissa Feruzzi Shriver is the strategic philanthropy and arts education advocacy advisor for Frank Gehry and the Executive Director of Turnaround Arts: California, previously serving as the founding Executive Director.
+Malissa Feruzzi Shriver is the strategic philanthropy and arts education advocacy advisor for Frank Gehry and the President of Turnaround Arts: California, previously serving as the founding Executive Director.
 She has served as First Vice President of the board for the National Assembly of State Arts Agencies (NASAA) and Chair of the NASAA Arts Learning Advisory Committee; the governing board for the Western States Arts Federation; and the advisory board for the Center for Research on Creativity.
 She was appointed by California State Superintendent of Public Instruction Tom Torlakson to co-chair a task force on creative education after chairing the California team for the National Endowment for the Arts’ Education Leaders Institute.
 The task force was charged with writing A Blueprint for Creative Schools, which was released in 2015.
 Shriver co-founded CREATE CA (Core Reforms Engaging Arts to Educate in California), a statewide initiative to address the erosion of arts education in public schools.
 She served two terms on the California Arts Council with four years as Chair, was on the California Alliance for Arts Education policy board, was a California Institute for the Arts trustee, and currently serves on the Get Lit advisory board and the board of The Actors’ Gang.
 In 2014, Shriver received the Arts Education Award from Americans for the Arts.
 She majored in women’s studies at UCLA and attended the state and local government program at the Harvard Kennedy School of Government.
 She received an honorary doctorate from the Laguna College of Art and Design and is a member of the Screen Actors Guild.

 Barbara Palley, Director of Program and Strategy